Co-determination & naturalisation

 - live in orderly financial circumstances

-How much does ordinary naturalization cost?
+How much does ordinary naturalisation cost?

-Municipality: between 500 and 1000 francs per person
+Municipality of residence: between 500 and 1000 francs per person

 Canton: up to 2000 francs per person